MicrosoftDocs/power-platform/power-virtual-agents/build-22/authoring-template-topics.md

 This sample shows you how to create a simple question with an image and quick reply that identifies an [entity](advanced-entities-slot-filling.md) and stores it as [a variable](authoring-variables.md), a condition, and a redirect to the [next sample topic](#sample-3---set-variable-with-function).

 When you use entities in your topic, the bot identifies key information from user responses and automatically fills in that information into your variables.
-A variable is a name for an item used later in the topic flow.
+A variable is a name for an item that will be used later in the topic flow.

 In this sample, the bot uses the State entity to recognize any US state the user enters and stores it as the `state` variable.
-This variable is used in the condition, to determine which shipping message to send the user.
+This variable is used in the condition to determine which shipping message to send the user.
 The topic ends by redirecting to the next sample topic.

 ### Sample 3 - Set variable with function